The Jordan canonical form of the Fr\'{e}chet derivative of a matrix function and the bivariate Jordan problem: The Fr e chet-Jordan problem

 \begin{lemma} Let $A \in \F^{k \times k}$ be invertible and let $B \in \F^{k \times k}$ be nilpotent.
 If $A$ and $B$ commute, then $AB$ and $B$ are similar. \end{lemma} \begin{proof} Since $AB=BA$, we have $(AB)^k=A^k B^k$ for all $k \in \N$.
 In particular, $AB$ is nilpotent.
 The statement follows because, again for all $k$, $\rank(A^kB^k)=\rank B^k$. \end{proof}

 Theorem \ref{thm:distinct_ev} below characterizes the JCF of \eqref{eq:frechet}, in the case where $X$ and $Y$ are single Jordan blocks, with distinct eigenvalues.
-In its statement, we exclude the trivial case where $\varphi$ is the zero polynomial, i.e., $f$ is linear and $p$ is constant.
+In its statement, we exclude the trivial case where $\varphi$ is {a constant}, i.e., $f$ is {an affine function} and $p$ is constant.

 \begin{theorem} Suppose that $p(x,y)$ has the form \eqref{eq:Bezout}, and consider the matrix \eqref{eq:frechet}.
 Let $\lambda I_m + N_m$ and $\mu I_n + N_n$ be, respectively, a Jordan block in the JCF of $X$ and a Jordan block in the JCF of $Y$, such that $\lambda \neq \mu$.
 Define the positive integers $k,h \in \N$ as follows: